 So, as the sole internal SEO guru, you finally sit down at your computer to start the competitive research process.
 The first thing that you’re going to want to do is identify who your competitors are.
 You may already have quite a bit of this information from your initial SEO Plan (if you have one), but you’re going to want to do some more research as well.

 The first and most obvious way is to search for your keywords on a search engine (preferably Google).
 Your top competitors are going to be on the first and second SERP’s (Search Engine Results Pages) for any given keyword and may differ for certain keywords.
 For example, as Standard Electronics, your competitors may be different for “Televisions” than for “Laptops.”
-While you may have many more direct and indirect competitors, the competitors on the first two (or three) SERPS are going to be more invested in SEO than competitors lower on the totem.
+While you may have many more direct and indirect competitors, the competitors on the first two (or three) SERPS are going to be more invested in this SEO Edinburgh Agency than competitors lower on the totem.

 You will probably want to do this every time you target new keywords or once per quarter (or half) depending on your type of business.
 Once you’ve identified your competitors, you’re going to leverage web-based tools to use in order to do research and analysis.
 There are many tools out there, so it is to your advantage to do good research into the specifics.

 Here are the types of tools that you’re going to want to use:

 Crucial for identifying link targets.
 SEOMoz has a great tool called Open Site Explorer.
 This is limited for free users.